benbakowski/IoT/reference/extensions/index.md

 Users can be added to {{site.data.keyword.iot_short_notm}} by using email invitations.
 For information, see  [Managing user access](/docs/services/IoT?topic=iot-platform-managing-user-access#managing-user-access).

 To use the email invitation feature, an email extension must be configured to use the SendGrid online service or a Simple Mail Transfer Protocol (SMTP) service.
-The extension can also use the SendGrid {{site.data.keyword.Bluemix_notm}} application.
+The extension can also use the SendGrid {{site.data.keyword.cloud_notm}} application.

 ### SendGrid online service